lambtron/emojipacks/README.md

 This script will essentially log into your Slack and then submit a `POST` request on the emoji upload form page.
 If you are seeing errors, make sure that:
 - **you have Slack privileges to add custom emojis**: otherwise, the script won't be able to get to the emoji upload form
-- **you disabled two-factor authentication**: again, having two-factor enabled will prevent the script from getting to the necessary emoji upload form
 - **your credentials are correct**: if you have done all of the following correctly try running the command **emojipacks -d**

 *Still having issues?
 Create an issue [here](https://github.com/lambtron/emojipacks/issues/new).*